Free Shipping on Orders Over $399*!

 How to Make Wood Food Safe

 When it comes to choosing a material for cutting boards and countertops, it's hard to know what's safest and best.
-We love wood at RealCraft and we think it can be a great choice for food preparation surfaces.
-But there's more that goes into it than other wood products like doors or shelves.
+What holds true for other wood categories--properties like strength and resistance to the elements--isn't quite the same for food preparation surfaces.
+There's more that goes into it than other wood products like doors or shelves.
 Here's everything you need to know about food safe woods and food safe wood finishes.

 Is wood food safe?